vikchupak/AWS/services/databases/DynamoDB.md

     - List > **JSON** array **(can be considered as a document)**
     - Map > **JSON** object **(can be considered as a document)**
     - Set > Set of type String, Number, Binary
-- **Table primary partition/sorting key and index partition/sorting key must be `top-level attributes` and must be `type of`**
-  - String
-  - Number
-  - Binary

 ---